Shanks-btc/Valiquo/README.md

                            ▼
                   OPEN → PROCESSING → FULFILLED
                            │
-                           ▼
+                ┌──────────┴──────────┐
-              seller calls live intelligence tool
+                ▼                     ▼
-                           │
+      seller calls live tool   settlement logged
-                           ▼
+      → data returned          on-chain (async,
-              machine-readable data returned to buyer
+                                non-blocking)
 ```

 ### The state machine

 Every quote moves through `OPEN → PROCESSING → FULFILLED`, using Circle Gateway's real lifecycle hooks:

-- **`onBeforeVerify`** flips `OPEN → PROCESSING` and aborts if the quote isn't in a payable state — correlated to the specific request via Node's `AsyncLocalStorage`, keyed on `req.params.id`.
-We deliberately avoided correlating via `paymentPayload.resource.url`, since that field isn't covered by the EIP-712 signature and is spoofable — a real security gap we found and fixed during development, before it ever shipped.
+- **`onBeforeVerify`** flips `OPEN → PROCESSING` and aborts if the quote isn't payable — correlated to the exact request via Node's `AsyncLocalStorage`, keyed on `req.params.id`.
+We deliberately avoided correlating via `paymentPayload.resource.url`, since that field isn't covered by the EIP-712 signature and is spoofable — a real security gap we found and fixed before it ever shipped.
-- **`onVerifyFailure` / `onSettleFailure`** reset `PROCESSING → OPEN` on a thrown exception, so a failed attempt doesn't permanently lock the quote.
+- **`onVerifyFailure` / `onSettleFailure`** reset `PROCESSING → OPEN` on a thrown exception.
-- **`onAfterSettle`** catches *soft* failures (Gateway returning `{success: false}` without throwing) and also resets state — the fix for the second bug in the table above.
+- **`onAfterSettle`** catches soft failures (e.g. `insufficient_balance`) and also resets state.

 ### Negotiation logic